rexanakagung/Assessment-Task-1-Data-Science-Project/Documentation.md

 # Data Science Application (Weather App)
 What is your project about?
-My project is a weather app.
-It will include an API that receives data from a chosen API to display weather forcasts which includes visualisations such as charts and graphs.
+My project is a weather application that displays real time weather data with the ability to save sessions and display reults with visualisations.

+## Sucess Criteria
+My program should be able to retreive real time weather data from my specific API and display the results with accurate visualisations.
+It should have a working menu system having saved sessions and the ability to change unit of measurements (e.g celcius).
 ## Functional Requirements
 (What the system should do)